AlphaOne1/sonicweb/CODE_OF_CONDUCT.md

   no excuse for poor behavior and poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
 It's important to remember that a community where people feel uncomfortable or threatened is not productive.
-Members of the *templig* community should be respectful when dealing with other members as well as with people outside the *templig* community and with user groups/conferences, user group/conference organizers.
+Members of the *SonicWeb* community should be respectful when dealing with other members as well as with people outside the *SonicWeb* community and with user groups/conferences, user group/conference organizers.

 * __Be careful in the words that you choose.__ Remember that sexist, racist, and